UrbanInstitute/urbntemplates/README.md

 `library(urbntemplates)` contains three families of functions:

-`start_project()` generates a new project with a .Rproj, README, and git at the specified location on a machine.
+`start_project()` generates a new project with a .Rproj, README, and .gitignore at the specified location on a machine.

-`construct_*()` functions add multiple, related templates and documents to a project directory or subdirectory.
+`construct_*()` functions add multiple, related templates and documents to a project directory or sub-directory.
 The templates and documents are related in important ways.
 For example, `construct_shiny()` adds `app.R` and an R Shiny specific CSS.
 It also adds instructions for using the selected template.

-`use_*()` functions add individual templates and documents to a project directory or subdirectory.
+`use_*()` functions add individual templates and documents to a project directory or sub directory.

 A sensible workflow is:

-1. Start a new project with `start_project()`.
+1. Start a new project and create a .Rproj by submitting `urbntemplates::start_project()`.
+This will create and open a new .Rproj.
-2. Add the nesessary documents for a part of a project, like a Shiny application, with a `construct_*()` function.
+2. Inside the .Rproj, add the necessary documents for a part of a project, like a Shiny application, with a `construct_*()` function.
 3. Add any desired remaining templates with `use_*()` functions.

 ### start function